grandma-collaboration/icare/docs/dev_guide/index.md

 This will update the version of SkyPortal that is pinned in the app.
 When doing so, we are basically running a `git diff` to see which files have been modified.
 If some of those files are also the files we have copied and modified in the extensions folder, we need to merge new changes in the extensions folder too.
 If we don't do this, when replacing skyportal's files by the files in the extensions folder, we'll lose new changes.
 And besides from missing on new features, it is very likely to break the app.
 Which is why, when we detect that some changes coming from skyportal are made on same files we have in the extensions folder, we give the user 3 choices:

-- Stop running the app, and merge new changes in the extensions folder.
-The user can then go to the extensions folder and fix potential merge conflict before running the app again.
+- **Option 1 — Fix conflicts first (recommended)**: the launcher exits without starting.
+Go to `extensions/skyportal/` and manually update the conflicting files to incorporate the upstream changes.
+Use `git diff skyportal/path/to/file` (from the repo root) to see what changed in SkyPortal.
+Edit the corresponding file in `extensions/skyportal/path/to/file`, then rerun `./icare.sh run --do_update`.
-- Update SkyPortal and run the app without updating files in the extensions folder.
-This will likely break the app.
+- **Option 2 — Force update**: runs with the upstream changes, overwriting your extension files.
+Will likely break the app.
-- Cancel the update and run the app normally.
+- **Option 3 — Cancel update**: keeps the current SkyPortal version and starts normally.

 *These features are still in development, you might experience some issues.*

-After updating the version that is pinned, and fixing potential merge conflict, rerun the app with:
+After resolving conflicts and verifying the app starts correctly, rerun the app with:
 ```
 ./icare.sh run
 ```